-Theft lawyers are legal professionals who practice law and specialize in criminal law.
-They have an understanding of the elements of various crimes and experience with the criminal justice system.
+A theft lawyer is a legal professional who practices law and specializes in criminal law.
+They understand the elements of various crimes and experience with the criminal justice system.
 In your case, this will involve righting the wrong the thieves did to you.
-The process of dealing with the various institutions this might involve is often cumbersome and tedious.
-A theft attorney will help you through this, communicating with the institutions and even filing charges in court if this becomes necessary.
+Dealing with the multiple institutions this might involve is often cumbersome and tedious.
+A theft attorney will help you through this, communicating with the institutions and even filing charges in court if necessary.

-It can be easy to recover what someone stole from you if it is something tangible and you know who took it.
-However, oftentimes and especially with identity theft getting back what an unscrupulous person took from you is difficult.
+It can be easy to recover what someone stole from you if it is tangible and you know who took it.
+However, returning what an unscrupulous person took from you is often tricky, especially with identity theft.

-The main role of theft attorneys and identity theft attorneys near you is to help you recoup your financial losses.
-They will help you file the appropriate police report or identity theft report with the Federal Trade Commission or place freezes and fraud alerts on your credit report.
+The primary role of theft lawyers near me is to help you recoup your financial losses.
+They will help you file the appropriate police or identity theft report with the Federal Trade Commission or place freezes and fraud alerts on your credit report.
 They can also help you hire private investigators, file criminal charges, and recover compensation.

-The extent of help provided to you by a theft attorney will depend on what you decide at the initial consultation.
-You should keep detailed records of your credit reports, statements, and other documents for your lawyer to review.
+The extent of help provided to you by lawyers theft will depend on what you decide at the initial consultation.
+You should keep detailed records of your credit reports, statements, and other documents for your attorneys theft to review.

-If you decide to contact a law firm, you should decide carefully so you can get the best theft lawyer near you.
-An identity theft matter that is improperly handled could lead to a lifetime of financial, legal issues and debt, so you should consider the following before you hire theft law lawyers near you:
+If you decide to contact a law firm, choose carefully to get the best theft lawyer near you.
+An identity theft matter that is improperly handled could lead to a lifetime of financial legal issues and debt, so you should consider the following before you hire theft law lawyers near you:

-The costs of a theft lawyer near you will depend largely on your location and the level of the law firm’s experience.
+The costs of lawyers for theft will depend mainly on your location and the law firm’s experience level.
 The hourly average costs are upwards of $368 an hour.
 The total costs will depend on how many hours it takes to work through your case.
-This will include filing reports, reviewing your documents or appearing in court for you.
-It is important to note that this estimate is not inclusive of other potential costs such as court and filing fees.
+This includes filing reports, reviewing your documents, or appearing in court.
+It is important to note that this estimate excludes other potential costs, such as court and filing fees.

 It is common for these attorneys to offer free consultations.
-Typically, with this structure, your costs are likely to be based on a contingency fee with payment after your case has been successfully settled in your favor.
-However, it is possible for you to be charged a consultation fee, which may either be the hourly rate of the lawyer for theft near you, or a flat fee to cover initial consultations before you have hired the lawyer.
+Typically, with this structure, your costs will likely be based on a contingency fee with payment after your case has been successfully settled.
+However, you can be charged a consultation fee, which may be the lawyer's hourly rate for theft near you or a flat fee to cover initial consultations before hiring the lawyer.

 Look out for irregular financial information such as an unfamiliar purchase on your credit card, bank accounts in your name but not belonging to you, and debt collectors calling to collect payments you know nothing about.
 If anything seems suspicious, look into it.
 Ultimately, your credit report is how you are likely to confirm this.